Respect and Consideration for Human Rights

 Career Counseling Center

-ITOCHU established our Career Counseling Center ahead of other companies.
-This office accepts workplace culture, human relations, treatment and harassment related consultations in addition to consultations on the careers of individuals by telephone, fax, e-mail and the post.
-Full-time career counselors deal with these consultations.
+ITOCHU established Career Counseling Center ahead of other companies.
+This center accepts workplace culture, human relations, treatment and harassment related consultations in addition to consultations on individuals’ careers by telephone, fax and e-mail.
+Full-time career counselors with national qualifications as career consultants deal with these consultations.

 Hotline